dutterbutter/zksync-sdk/docs/src/quickstart/ethers.md

 - **Insufficient funds on L1:** Make sure your wallet has enough ETH on L1 to cover both the deposit amount (`0.001` ETH) and the L1 gas fees.
 - **Invalid `PRIVATE_KEY`:** Ensure it’s a 64-character hex string, prefixed with `0x`.
 - **Stuck waiting for L2:** This can take a few minutes.
 If it takes too long, check that your `L2_RPC_URL` is correct and the network is operational.

----

-## Next Steps

-Now that you've completed a deposit, you can:

-- **Try an ERC20 Deposit:** This involves an additional `approve` step.
-The `quote()` method will tell you if an approval is needed.
-- **Explore Withdrawals:** Check out the guides for withdrawing funds from L2 back to L1.
-- **See the API Reference:** Dive deeper into the full capabilities of the SDK.